Renewing a Visa

 For your visa appointment you should prepare the following:

-- Recent travel signature on your Form I-20 or DS-2019—Slater International Center recommends that you signature be no more than 6 months old when you are traveling to renew your visa.
+Slater International Center recommends that you signature be no more than 6 months old when you are traveling to renew your visa.

-- Original funding documents—either a personal bank statement or letter of funding from your sponsor.
+Either a personal bank statement or letter of funding from your sponsor.
 The original bank statement should be in your name or be accompanied by an original letter of support from the person whose name is on the statement.
 If Wellesley College is your funding source, it is recommended that you get a letter written on Wellesley letterhead that details your funding.
 If you have already paid tuition for next semester, you may wish to obtain a statement that indicates this from Student Financial Services.
 These documents should be less than one year old.